This diploma has two stages, each comprising 120 credits.

 For more details and an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in History and Politics.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in History and Politics.

 Recognition in your country